Frequently Asked Questions

 Do I need to buy resort entry to come on a tour?

-Yes, we operate within resort boundaries so you do need to purchase your resort entry/car pass from your chosen mountain.
+Yes.
+As we operate within alpine resort boundaries, you will need to purchase a resort entry or car pass for your chosen mountain.

 Do the dogs love it?